fastlane/fastlane/snapshot/README.md

 # UI Tests

 ## Getting started
 This project uses Apple's newly announced UI Tests.
-I will not go into detail on how to write scripts.
+We will not go into detail on how to write scripts.

 Here a few links to get started: